 I hope this guide helps you decide what cookware to eliminate, and what non-toxic cookware to buy when it’s time for new pots and pans.

-(Please note: We will cover bakeware in a separate Safe Product Guide later this year.
+(Please note: We will cover bakeware in a separate Safe Product Guide.
 Stay tuned!)

 Safe Non-toxic Cookware: Types of Cookware